©Arlene R. Taylor, PhD

 Brain Maturation

 The brain matures more slowly than the body.
-For example, the largest of the three bridges that connect the two cerebral hemispheres (the Corpus Callosum) is not myelinated or wrapped with insulation until about age twenty or twenty-one.
-Until myelination is complete, the brain is at risk of “shorting out,” so to speak (e.g., exhibiting behaviors that a myelinated brain might question).
+For example, the largest of the three bridges that connect the two cerebral hemispheres (the Corpus Callosum) is not myelinated or wrapped with insulation until about age 20-21.
+Until myelination is complete, the brain is at risk of “shorting out,” so to speak (e.g., exhibiting behaviors that a myelinated brain might avoid).

-The pre-frontal lobes directly behind the forehead that contain the brain’s executive functions (e.g., decision, willpower, planning, conscience, morality) are considered to be developed somewhere around the mid- to late-twenties—and this process typically takes about 1.6 longer to occur in the male brain.
+The pre-frontal lobes directly behind the forehead that contain the brain’s executive functions (e.g., decision, willpower, planning, conscience, morality) are considered to be developed somewhere around the late 20's or 30's, and sometimes into the 40's—and this process typically takes about 1.6 years longer to occur in the male brain than in the comparable female brain.

 Caveat: There can be 2-3 years of difference in maturation rates between brains of the same chronological age.